 Online Reputation Management

 You have probably heard about online reputation management (ORM).
 If you haven’t, you will be hearing about it more and more as time goes on, because it is becoming increasingly more important for high profile and even general individuals and brands to track what is being said about them online – especially negative comments, reviews, etc..
-No doubt you’ve heard it said before that when someone has a bad experience with a product or service they will tell 10 other people about it.
-People or competing companies could be posting negative stuff online about you or your brand and if things go unchecked, this can seriously damage your reputation.
+No doubt you’ve heard it said before that when someone has a bad experience with a product or service they tell 10 more people about it.
+Real or imagined, bad news travels fast.
+People or competitors could be posting negative stuff online about you or your brand and if things go unchecked, this can seriously damage your reputation.

-Originally an aspect of the services of PR companies, reputation management is an issue that now affects many businesses and individuals online.
+Originally an aspect of the work of public relations firms, reputation management is an issue that now affects many businesses and individuals online.

-If you or your image, good name or good standing is being affected by negative material being posted online, you have to find a way of weakening the negative effects with positive material, or restoring consumer trust and confidence.
+If you or your brand’s image, name or good standing is being affected by negative material being posted online, you have to find a way of diluting the negative effects with an excess of positive material, or restoring consumer trust and confidence.

 That’s where social media monitoring tools can help you.
-If you Google your name or your business/brand and find that a competitor has published fake reviews or customer complaints designed to discredit your business, you can then address the issue, e.g. post a response, contact the person directly, etc.
+If you Google your name or your business/brand name and find that a competitor has published fake reviews or customer complaints designed to discredit your business, you can then do something about it, e.g. post a response, contact the person directly, etc.

-Businesses around the world are missing out on opportunities to create happier customers and retain existing ones because they are not managing their online reputations effectively.
+Many businesses everywhere are currently missing out on opportunities to create happier customers and grow their business because they ignore their online reputations.

 - A former employee feels disgruntled after being fired.